-Nurse play a large role in the USA health care system, they are the single-largest population in healthcare.
+Nurses play a large role in the US healthcare system.
+They are the single-largest population in healthcare.
 They play a central part in increase the value of health care by improving outcomes and the effects of not having enough nurses to provide quality care, could be devastating.
 North Carolina is going through a critical nursing shortage, especially beyond the nation’s urban facilities, with organizations such as the Blue Cross and Blue Shield of North Carolina each donating $1 million to Triad Universities to help combat the nursing shortage in the nation.

-Conexus Medstaff, along with the hospitals and facilities that we work with, believe that a solution to the nursing shortage in the USA is the employment of International Registered Nurses.
-International nurses that migrate to the USA to purse their American Dream, make a significant impact on helping to improve healthcare outcomes, particularly for hospitals that are struggling to fulfil their nursing shortages!
+Conexus Medstaff, along with the hospitals and facilities that we work with, believe that a solution to the nursing shortage in the United States is the employment of International Registered Nurses.
+International nurses that migrate to the US to pursue their American Dream, make a significant impact on helping to improve healthcare outcomes, particularly for hospitals that are struggling to fulfil their nursing shortages!

 Apply with us today to start your US RN career in North Carolina, and together we can improve healthcare in America.